graphql/graphql-spec/spec/Section 3 -- Type System.md

 - an object containing a single key `numberOfBoxes` with a {Int} value
 - an object containing a single key `description` with an {String} value

-The `PackQuantity` Tagged type is valid as both an input and output type, but this is not true of all tagged types.
-If a Tagged type has a member field whose type is only valid for output, then the Tagged type is only valid for output.
+The `PackQuantity` Tagged type above was declared as an `output`, but it could have been declared as an `instead` instead since it only references types that are suitable for both input and output.
+This is not true of all tagged types.
-If a Tagged type has a member field whose type is only valid for input, then the Tagged type is only valid for input.
-If a Tagged type has a member field that is only valid for input, and another member field that's only valid for output, then it is not a valid Tagged type.
+Output tagged types may only contain member fields whose type is valid for output.
+Input tagged types may only contain member fields whose type is valid for input.

 A member field of a Tagged type may be of any valid GraphQL type, including Scalar, Enum, Input Object type, Object type, an Interface, a Union, another